TOYON MULTILINGUAL LITERARY MAGAZINE

 • Please no extra spacing between paragraphs.

-Critical analysis essays are judged based on coherence of the argument, depth of analysis, and accessibility to Toyon's broad readership.
+Essays and criticism are judged based on coherence of the argument, depth of analysis, and accessibility to Toyon's broad readership.

 Toyon does not publish book reviews.